Vulvodynia (band): History

 On January 16, 2021, the band released a music video for the song "The Disconnect" which would appear on a split EP titled Societal Lobotomisation with London-based deathcore band, Acrania.
 On May 11, 2021, the band announced that they have signed to Unique Leader Records and released a single titled "The Shadowy Descent of Gaia" and announced their fourth studio album, Praenuntius Infiniti, which was released on September 17, 2021.
 This was then followed by three more singles titled "Eternal Wasteland of Galaxies" (released on June 22, 2021), "Banquet of Enigmatic Horrors Pt.
 I: Terror" (released on July 9, 2021) and "Banquet of Enigmatic Horrors II: Agony" (released on August 20, 2021, and features guest vocals from Archspire vocalist Oliver Rae Aleron).
 On October 27, 2022, the band released a standalone single titled "Artificial Divinity".
 In memory of the late Trevor Strnad of The Black Dahlia Murder, the band released a single titled "Eulogy Of Ashes" on April 14, 2023.
 The single showed influence from melodic death metal, similar to The Black Dahlia Murder.

 On May 7, 2023, the band fired vocalist Duncan Bentley after he allegedly tried to kill their drummer Thomas Hughes.
 On July 12, 2023, the band announced that guitarist Lwandile Prusent (who began touring with the band in 2018 and became a full-time member in 2020 after he began writing material for the band) would be handling vocal duties.
 The band took part in the 'Suffer Forever' tour in mid-2023 in North America with Angelmaker, Falsifier, Carcosa and A Wake in Providence.
 On May 9, 2024, the band unveiled the title-track of their fifth studio album Entabeni, which was released on July 5, 2024.
 The song also features guest vocals from PeelingFlesh vocalist Damonteal Harris.
 The second single from the album titled "Adamaster" was released on June 13, 2024, and features guest vocals from Bodysnatcher vocalist Kyle Medina.
 The band toured with Cattle Decapitation, Shadow of Intent and Revocation in Europe in early 2025.

-On October 30, 2025, the band announced that Lwandile Prusent had stepped down as vocalist and returned to his original role as a guitarist and that Zion Bittenbender had joined the band as their new vocalist.